Qnt/calculator-app/README.md

-# Simpe calculatop in your browser
+# Simpe calculator in your browser